-This warranty only applies to the labor associated with the repair or replacement of defective warranted parts on the refrigeration system supplied by Arctic Industries.
-The labor cost is paid for or reimbursed by Arctic only after the defective parts are returned to Arctic, with a return authorization, freight pre-paid, and then following an inspection by Arctic Industries, are found to be defective.
+This warranty only applies to the labor associated with the repair or replacement of defective warranted parts on the refrigeration systems supplied by Arctic Industries.
+The labor cost is paid for or reimbursed by Arctic Industries after the defective parts are returned to Arctic industries, with a return authorization, freight pre-paid, and then following an inspection by Arctic Industries are found to be defective.

 This warranty applies to all refrigeration systems supplied by Arctic Industries.
-This warranty does not include filed wiring and plumbing.
-Refrigeration lines not supplied by or contracted for by Arctic, minor service adjustments, maintenance, diagnostics, refrigerant, torch charges, silver solder, or taxes are also excluded.
-Travel related costs are limited to \$35.
+This warranty does not include field wiring, plumbing, refrigeration lines not supplied by or contracted for by Arctic Industries, system adjustments, maintenance, or diagnostics.
+Taxes excluded in CA, CO, FL, NV and TX.

-This warranty is expressly in lieu of any other warranties, expressed or implied, including any implied warranty of merchantability or fitness for a particular purpose and of all of the liabilities and obligations, on Arctic's part.
-Under no circumstances shall Arctic Industries be liable to the purchaser or any other party for any special or consequential damages.

-This warranty is for all refrigeration supplied by Arctic, and applies only to the continental United States, Virgin Islands and Puerto Rico.
+This warranty is expressly in lieu of any other warranties, expressed or implied, including any implied warranty of merchantability or fitness for particular purpose and of all of the liabilities and obligations, on Arctic's part.
+Under no circumstances shall Arctic be liable to the purchaser or any other party for any special or consequential damages.
+This warranty is for all parts supplied by Arctic, and applies only in the continental United States, Virgin Islands or Puerto Rico.